 - Litigating state law claims for personal injury and property damage

 ERISA and Employee Benefits Litigation

-Schiff Hardin attorneys have successfully defended employers and retirement plan administrators, broker/dealers, investment advisers and investment managers, trustees, and other fiduciaries in all aspects of ERISA and employee benefits litigation in courts across the country.
+Schiff Hardin attorneys have successfully defended plan administrators, broker/dealers, investment advisers and investment managers, trustees, and other fiduciaries in all aspects of ERISA and employee benefits litigation in courts across the country.

-Schiff Hardin's ERISA Litigation Team is led by Tess J. Ferrera, a former trial lawyer for the ERISA litigation division at the U.S. Department of Labor.
-Our team has special depth and insight into the regulatory agency charged with enforcing the fiduciary and prohibited transaction provisions of ERISA, and our lawyers are skilled trial lawyers who are also deeply knowledgeable in the complexities of ERISA.
-The ERISA Litigation Team collaborates with Schiff Hardin's Employee Benefits and Executive Compensation Group when the need arises.
+Our team is led by a former trial attorney in the ERISA litigation division of the U.S. Department of Labor (DOL) and is composed of skilled trial lawyers who are deeply knowledgeable in the complexities of ERISA.
+The ERISA Litigation Team collaborates with Schiff Hardin’s Employee Benefits and Executive Compensation Group when the need arises.